 So, I like the reference match feature.

-The vintage plugins like Vintage tape emulator, Vintage limiter are great if you want to add some vintage touch to your track.
+Vintage plugins like Vintage tape emulator, and Vintage Limiter are great if you want to add some vintage touch to your track.
 Moreover, presets are provided with vintage plugins that you can choose from.

 We all know A/B testing is crucial in mastering audio.
 Thanks to the new Ozone 10, we have it to compare the results.

 If you ask me to give it numbers out of 10, I’ll give 8.

 No doubt iZotope is better than Fabfilter in terms of UI.

 You have to pay around $450 to $500 for the full version of this mastering plugin.

 Conclusion: Fabfilter Vs iZotope ozone 10 Mastering Plugins

 Well, here was the comparison between Fabfilter Vs iZotope Ozone 10.
 Now you know the differences between both plugins.

 If you ask me to choose one of them, I’ll go with iZotope Ozone 10.

 There is a reason for choosing Ozone 10 over Fabfilter ie; I love standalone software for mastering over different independent plugins for the different mastering processes.
 Fabfilter is not a standalone software but a bundle of different plugins.

 Now it’s your turn which one you are going to buy.
 Let me know in the comments.
 Also, share this article on your social circle so that others could get benefit from it.